turbot/steampipe-plugin-aws/docs/tables/aws_docdb_cluster_snapshot.md

 ## Examples

-### List of Cluster Snapshots Which Are Not Encrypted
+### List of cluster snapshots that are not encrypted
 Identify unencrypted cluster snapshots to assess and improve your security posture.

 ```sql+postgres